tusharkhanna575/internshala-ml/Final Test.md

 - [x] A. In GD and seD, you update a set of parameters in an iterative manner to minimize the error function.
 - [ ] B. In SGD, you have to run through all the samples in your training set for a single update of a parameter in each iteration.
-- [ ] In GD, you either use the entire data or a subset of training data to update a parameter in each iteration
+- [ ] C. In GD, you either use the entire data or a subset of training data to update a parameter in each iteration

 **Solution :-**
 Correct answer : A